Listing Agents: What They Are And How They Differ From Buyer’s Agents

 Rachel Burris6-minute read

 Real estate transactions are often complex and stressful.
-If you’re selling your home and don’t know much about the market, you may find yourself at a considerable disadvantage.
+If you’re selling your home and don’t know much about the real estate market, you may find yourself at a considerable disadvantage.
 Luckily, you don’t have to go through the process alone.
-Working with a listing agent can save you time, increase your profit and minimize the stress.
+Working with a listing agent can save you time, likely increase your profit and definitely minimize your stress.
 Find out what listing agents are and how they can help you.

 What Is A Listing Agent?

 A listing agent is a licensed real estate agent who represents the seller in a transaction.
 Listing agents are responsible for helping sellers navigate each step of the sales process.
 To begin, listing agents run comparative market analyses to price properties and create online listings and sales materials to market them.

 After properties have been listed, they hold open houses and guide prospective buyers around during showings and walk-throughs.
 They communicate with buyer’s agents and evaluate and negotiate offers to ensure their clients are getting the best price and terms.